deislabs/wagi-dotnet/examples/fibonacci/README.md

     "ModulePath": "modules",
     // A dictionary of one or more modules to be exposed by the application "Modules": {
-      // The path at which to expose the module "/fibonacci": {
+       // The logical name of the module definition "fibonacci": {
         // The file name of the module.
-        "FileName": "fibonacci.wasm"
+        "FileName": "fibonacci.wasm",
+        // Route that is appended to the url of the server to form the URL to access the module "Route" : "/fibonacci"
       }
     }
   }